-- First point of contact would be your child's Form Tutor/Progress Leader to share your concerns. - You could also arrange to meet the Miss Meadows (Leader of ELD). - Look at the SEND policy on our website - Contact Parent Partnership - Contact IPSEA (Independent Parental Special Education Advice) www.ipsea.org.uk
+- First point of contact would be your child's Form Tutor/Progress Leader to share your concerns. - You could also arrange to meet Mr S Bembridge (Leader of ELD) or Mr M Pellett ( Deputy Leader of ELD). - Look at the SEND policy on our website

+- Contact Parent Partnership - Contact IPSEA (Independent Parental Special Education Advice) www.ipsea.org.uk